NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Sometimes, it's kind of a case in the middle.
 You're going to do the best damage that you can to the government's case, and then once you're done with doing that damage, the next thing you're going to do is try to negotiate with the government once you've weakened their case.

-So, if you've seen some things in these interviews that touch on your case, you're looking to hire a federal criminal defense attorney to help you or a loved one pick up the phone.
+So, if you've seen some things in these interviews that touch on your case, you're looking to hire a federal criminal defense attorney to help you or a loved one.
+Pick up the phone.

 The client and the attorney will sit down, discuss it, and decide if it makes sense under the circumstances of your case.
 If you sign the plea agreement, you'll ultimately be in court.
 You'll enter your plea in front of the judge.
 The judge will go over all of your constitutional rights and then set a sentencing date.